wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.4a : XX-YYYY-2022 by wavemotion-dave
+  * SNES2Atari adaptor supported.

 V4.4 : 14-Nov-2022 by wavemotion-dave
   * New palette options from the Trebor 'Pro Pack' of colors.
 COOL, WARM (default), and HOT allow you to shift the color temperature slightly on a per-game basis.
   * Improved sound channel mixing so as not to halve the volume when mixing POKEY + TIA.